 The contribution limit for your IRA may be reduced to the lesser of two amounts if you earn less than your spouse.
 The first amount is simply the normal contribution limit discussed in the previous section.
 The second figure is the combined earnings of both spouses minus your spouse’s contributions to a traditional IRA, and your contributions, if any, to your spouse’s Roth IRA.

 The IRS sets income limits that gradually phase out the amount you can contribute to a Roth IRA or the amount of a traditional IRA contribution that is tax-deductible.
-For the Roth IRA, as of 2012 the amount you can contribute starts to go down when your adjusted gross income is $173,000, and is zero when your AGI reaches $183,000.
-You can always contribute to a traditional IRA, but the tax deduction is phased out if you are covered by a retirement plan at work starting when your AGI is $92,000 and reaches zero when AGI equals $112,000.
-If your spouse is covered at work but you aren't, your phase-out range is $173,000 to $183,000.
+For the Roth IRA, as of 2018 the amount you can contribute starts go down when you adjusted gross income is $189,000 and is zero when your AGI reaches $199,000.
+You can always contribute to a traditional IRA, but the tax deduction is phased out if you are covered by a retirement plan at work starting when your AGI is $101,000 and reaches zero when AGI equals $121,000.

 Based in Atlanta, Georgia, W D Adkins has been writing professionally since 2008.
 He writes about business, personal finance and careers.
 Adkins holds master's degrees in history and sociology from Georgia State University.
 He became a member of the Society of Professional Journalists in 2009.